 Upon completion of the transaction, the Existing Creditors will receive a cash payment of US$1.232 billion in satisfaction of part of the Premier Group’s existing debt and cross-currency swaps and Premier will issue new shares to the Existing Creditors to satisfy the balance of the Premier Group’s existing debt and cross-currency swaps.

 The transaction is expected to result in Harbour and other Chrysaor shareholders owning at least 77 percent of the combined group.
-Premier's stakeholders will own to 23 percent - Premier's shareholders will own 5 percent, and existing creditors 18 percent - of the combined group and
+Premier's stakeholders will own 23 percent - Premier's shareholders will own 5 percent, and existing creditors 18 percent - of the combined group.

 The merged company's board of directors will comprise 11 directors including six independent non-executive directors and three executive directors including Linda Z. Cook (currently CEO of Harbour) who will be CEO of the Combined Group and Phil Kirk (currently CEO of Chrysaor) who will be President of the combined group and CEO Europe; the two other non-executive directors will be appointed by Harbour.